vseryakov/backendjs/README.md

         > db.select("bk_account", {}, db.showResult);
         > db.add("bk_account", { login: 'test2', secret: 'test2', name' Test 2 name', gender: 'f' }, db.showResult);
         > db.select("bk_account", { gender: 'm' }, { keys: ['gender'] }, db.showResult);

+# Backend runtime
+When the backendjs server starts it spawns several processes the perform different tasks.

+There are 2 major tasks of the backend that can be run at the same time or in any combination:
+- a Web server (server) with Web workers (web)
+- a job scheduler (master)

+These features can be run standalone or under the guard of the monitor which tracks all running processes and restarted any failed one.

+This is the typical output from the ps command on Linux server:

+            root       891  0.0  0.6 1071632 49504 ?
+Ssl  14:33   0:01 backend: monitor
+            backend    899  0.0  0.6 1073844 52892 ?
+Sl   14:33   0:01 backend: master
+            root       908  0.0  0.8 1081020 68780 ?
+Sl   14:33   0:02 backend: server
+            backend    917  0.0  0.7 1072820 59008 ?
+Sl   14:33   0:01 backend: web
+            backend    919  0.0  0.7 1072820 60792 ?
+Sl   14:33   0:02 backend: web

+To enable any task a command line parameter must be provided, it cannot be specified in the config file.
+The `bkjs` utility supports several commands that simplify running the backend in different modes.

+- `bkjs run-backend` - runs the Web server and the jobs scheduler in debug mode with watching source files for changes, this is the common command to be used in development, it passes the command line switches: `-debug -watch -web -master`
+- `bkjs run-server` - this command is supposed to be run at the server startup, it runs in the backgroud and the monitors all tasks, the command line parameters are: `-daemon -monitor -master -syslog`
+- `bkjs run` - this command runs the Web server and the job scheduler without any other parameters, all aditional parameters can be added in the command line, this command is a barebone elper to be used with any other custom settings.
+- `bkjs run-shell` or `bksh` - start backendjs shell, no API or Web server is initialized, only the database pools

 # Application structure
 The main puspose of the backendjs is to provide API to access the data, the data can be stored in the database or some other way